 How do I charge an electric car on a journey?

-How does my driving style affect range?
+Does my driving style affect range?

-Are electric cars only suitable for urban driving?
+Are electric cars suitable only for urban driving?

 4. Is going electric right for you?